Please click here to see Geography and Environmental Sciences department information.

 - Students must complete a minimum of 12 graduate (5000-level or higher) credit hours.

-- Students must earn a minimum grade of B (3.0) or better in all core courses, a B- (2.7) in all other courses taken at CU Denver and must achieve a minimum cumulative program GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the program GPA.
-Students cannot complete program or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B (3.0) or higher in all courses that apply to the certificate and must achieve a minimum cumulative program GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the certificate GPA.
+Students cannot complete certificate or ancillary course requirements as P+/P/F or S/U.

 - Students must complete all coursework with CU Denver faculty.

 - The students will have the option to take other courses above and beyond the core requirements for the certificate.

 |Students learn the principles and techniques to design a spatial database and perform multiple analyses and functions in a FOSS4G spatial database management system.